Stadion Narodowy: Main process

 The first stage of construction included the demolition of concrete structures of the 10th-Anniversary Stadium, preparation of the ground, driving about 7000 concrete piles into the soil, construction of 6700 gravel and concrete columns, and the building of approximately 900 construction piles that now form the foundation of the stadium.

-On 9 March 2009 the pile driving process was completed, and exactly one month later, opening of the offers from companies wishing to implement the second stage of the stadium construction took place.
+On 9 March 2009, the pile driving process was completed, and exactly one month later, opening of the offers from companies wishing to implement the second stage of the stadium construction took place.
 The best offer was introduced by German-Austrian-Polish consortium of companies - Alpine Bau Deutschland AG, Alpine Bau GmbH and Alpine Construction Poland Ltd., Hydrobudowa Poland SA and PBG SA and it was worth zl 1,252,755,008.64.

 At the end of September, the first construction elements were visible from outside the stadium.
 The cornerstone (foundation stone) and a time capsule were set during the ceremony held on 7 October 2009.
 The time capsule contained flags of Poland, the European Union and the city of Warsaw, newspapers of the day, coins, banknotes, and other artifacts.

 At the end of January, the first element of the roof structure arrived at the construction site.

 This element was 1 of 72 that became part of the massive steel roof structure.
-Each of them weighs about 48 tons and is 12.5 meters tall.
+Each of them weighs about 48 MT and is 12.5 m tall.
 The completion of installation of all prefabricated elements took place by 13 August 2010, which represented the entire structure of the stadium stands.
 Ten days later all concrete works were finished.

-On 16 December 2010 at the headquarters of the National Sports Centre a press conference took place dedicated to the so-called 'big lift operation' at the stadium.
+On 16 December 2010 at the headquarters of the National Sports Centre, a press conference took place dedicated to the so-called 'big lift operation' at the stadium.
 The conference discussed the main principles of the process, one of the most technologically advanced operations in the world and the first such project in Europe.
-No major problems occurred during this operation and 'big lift' was finalized on January 4, 2011.
+No major problems occurred during this operation and 'big lift' was finalized on 4 January 2011.
 On this occasion, in the presence of Prime Minister Donald Tusk and Mayor of Warsaw Hanna Gronkiewicz-Waltz, a ceremony of symbolic topping-out was held.